The Best In Ear Monitors for Musicians - Wireless

 I've been an audio engineer for 20 years specializing in rock and metal recordings, and also I play guitar and produce original music for my band and other content creators.

 Wireless in-ear monitors are one of the best things to come out on the market for performers, but they can get a bit complicated to set up.
 Luckily modern wireless in-ears have better transmitters and receivers.
-Some don't even need to be rack mounted anymore.
+Nowadays, certain products do not require rack mounting anymore.
 For touring musicians, it can be one of the best investments you can make and will help your consistency on stage.

 Contributors